Welcome to ECE

 In the nation in annual research expenditures

 Of all the departments and fields of study that the NC State offers, the Department of Electrical and Computer Engineering (ECE) has one of the longest histories.
 The first electrical engineering course, offered in 1893, was the first NC State course labeled “engineering.”

 The Department of Electrical and Computer Engineering has as its mission the accumulation, generation, and dissemination of knowledge in Electrical and Computer Engineering.
-Central to the mission is a high quality research and educational program that benefits our students, the State of North Carolina, the nation and the world.
-The Department acts as a focal point for development, growth and entrepreneurship.
-The national and international reputation of the Department facilitates future growth in areas of fundamental economic importance to the State.
+Central to the mission is a high-quality research and educational program that benefits our students, the State of North Carolina, the nation, and the world.

 Our faculty and students have earned international recognition for their strong multi-disciplinary and collaborative research.

 Our department serves as a statewide focal point for innovation, entrepreneurship, and economic development.
 ECE is nationally recognized for attracting many of the best and brightest students from around the world and our graduates are aggressively recruited by leading engineering firms, startups, corporations, government agencies, and research universities.

 Our elite faculty includes three members of the National Academy of Engineering, 23 Fellows of the Institute of Electrical and Electronics Engineers, 23 National Science Foundation (NSF) CAREER Award recipients, and more than 61 tenured and tenure-track faculty members.